Armed Islamic Group of Algeria: Djafar al-Afghani

 Under him, the group named and assassinated specific journalists and intellectuals (such as Tahar Djaout), saying that "The journalists who fight against Islamism through the pen will perish by the sword."

 The GIA explicitly affirmed that it "did not represent the armed wing of the FIS", and issued death threats against several FIS and MIA members, including MIA's Heresay and FIS's Kebir and Redjam.

 About the time al-Afghani took power of GIA, a group of Algerian jihadists returning from Afghanistan came to London.
 Together with Islamist intellectual Abu Qatada, they started up a weekly magazine, Usrat al-Ansar as a GIA propaganda outlet.
 Abu Qatada "provided the intellectual and ideological firepower" to justify GIA actions, and the journal became "a trusted source of news and information about the GIA for Islamists around the world."

 The GIA soon broadened its attacks to civilians who refused to live by their prohibitions, and then foreigners living in Algeria.
 A hostage released on 31 October 1993 carried a message ordering foreigners to "leave the country.
 We are giving you one month.
 Anyone who exceeds that period will be responsible for his own sudden death."
 By the end of 1993 26 foreigners had been killed.

 In November 1993 Sheik Mohamed Bouslimani "a popular figure who was prominent" in Hamas party of Mahfoud Nahnah was kidnapped and executed after "refusing to issue a fatwa endorsing the GIA's tactics."

-Djafar was killed by French security forces February 26, 1994 during the raid on Air France flight 8969.
+Djafar was killed by French security forces on December 26, 1994 during the raid on Air France flight 8969.